 CHEM W10 Introduction to Medical Missions in Nepal

-- In this course students get exposed to third world medicine in a secular context and in a mission context.
+- In this course premedical, dental and nursing students get exposed to third world medicine in both a secular and a mission context.